DOMjudge/domjudge/README.md

 DOMjudge manual.

 The following JavaScript libraries/snippets are included:
-- jscolor.js: copyright Jan Odvarko, licensed under the GNU LGPL.
+- jscolor.js: copyright Jan Odvarko, licensed under the GNU GPL v3.
 - Ace editor: licensed under the BSD licence, see COPYING.BSD.

 The default validator from the Kattis problemtools package is